News- Articles and Releases that supports the fundamentals of TechnicalChef

 Nothing immediately happened, however the notion of a registration / licensing board was seeded in the minds of the chefs, who had come to realise that waiting for any official government initiated licence of a professional chef would never come from any government agency and for many reasons.

 For decades, as far back to 1980 approaches to authorities had been put into the hard basket and additionally politically influenced to not happen.

 We came to ask ourselves, why not initiate a driven industry license, every organisation like the medical association, the Royal Automobile Club, the paramedics all must have logically started from a small group of people who had a dream, and just began it.
 In other words someone had to start it.
 They grew and proved their worth and only then officialdom was forced to eventuate.

 Realising the industry requires two kinds of chefs; the semi skilled novice and the fully skilled professional; we shaped a structure that reflects the two levels, a lower level called chefs and an advanced level of chef.
 Almost similar to an accountant and Charted Accountant, both required by their industry, however one needs to provide evidence of higher levels of qualification and experience and consequently be endorsed at a higher level in their career or a TechnicalChef.

-Consequently in September 2015 a meeting was convened to discuss the potential of a professional chef’s organisation to implement the ideology, subsequently, The Australian Institute of TechnicalChefs was formally established.
+Consequently in September 2015 a meeting was convened to discuss the potential of a professional chefs organisation to implement the ideology, subsequently, the Australian Institute of TechnicalChefs Inc, was formally established.